escBoston/ZicZac/team.md

 My name is Sandra and I'm studying computer science.

 ## Pelin Akbiyik, QA Leader
 My name is Pelin.
 I am from Charleston, SC.
 I have a BS degree in Math.
-I moved to Boston two years a go to pursue MS degree in CS with Data Analytics concentration.
+I moved to Boston two years ago to pursue MS degree in CS with Data Analytics concentration.